90–10 rule: History

-Recent Efforts to Modify the 90-10 Rule
+21st-century modification efforts

-With again increasing scrutiny of the for-profit school industry, the 90-10 rule has againWhen?
-This sentence added in 2016 become controversial.
-Many advocates are pushing efforts to modify the 90-10 rule.
+With increasing scrutiny of the for-profit school industry, the 90–10 rule has again become controversial.
+Many groups are advocating modification of the rule.

-Include Military and Veteran Benefits in the 90-10 Cap
+Including military and veteran benefits

-Military and veteran benefits, such as the GI Bill and Department of Defense Tuition Assistance Program, are not subject to the 90-10 cap.
+Military and veteran benefits, such as the GI Bill and Department of Defense Tuition Assistance Program, are not subject to the 90–10 cap.
 Many for-profit colleges sought to take advantage of this exclusion and focused their recruiting on troops and veterans.

-In 2012, the Senate Health, Education, Labor and Pension Committee investigation revealed the deceptive practices that some for-profit colleges use to recruit troops and veterans.
+In 2012, the Senate Health, Education, Labor and Pension Committee investigation revealed the deceptive practices some for-profit colleges use to recruit troops and veterans.
 Recruiters faced significant pressure to attract military veterans; some recruiters were found to falsely promise that veterans and military benefits would cover the full cost of school.
-Others published military themed websites, such as GIBill.com, to push troops and veterans to toward for-profit colleges.
+Others published military-themed websites, such as GIBill.com, to push troops and veterans toward for-profit colleges.

-This report helped jumpstart an effort among some Congressional lawmakers and military and veterans groups to have military and veteran benefits included in the 90-10 cap.
-Many Members of Congress, including Democratic senators Dick Durbin, Tom Carper, and Richard Blumenthal and Representative Jackie Speier, introduced legislation to close this "loophole."
+This report helped jumpstart an effort among some Congressional lawmakers and military and veterans' groups to have military and veteran benefits included in the 90–10 cap.
+Many members of Congress, including Representative Jackie Speier and Senators Dick Durbin, Tom Carper, and Richard Blumenthal introduced legislation to close this "loophole".
 None of these efforts succeeded.

-The push to include military and veteran benefits in the 90-10 cap has garnered fierce opposition from the for-profit school industry group, the Career Education Colleges and Universities, previously known as the Association of Private Sector Colleges and Universities.
+The push to include military and veteran benefits in the 90–10 cap garnered fierce opposition from the for-profit school industry group Career Education Colleges and Universities, previously known as the Association of Private Sector Colleges and Universities.

 Many proprietary colleges receive more than 90% of their revenue from federal sources if military and veteran benefits are included in the calculation.
-A 2014 report from the Center for Investigative Reporting showed that more than 133 schools would fail the 90-10 rule if military and veteran benefits were included.
+A 2014 report from the Center for Investigative Reporting showed that more than 133 schools would fail the 90–10 rule if military and veteran benefits were included.

 Efforts to make this change continue.
-In November 2015, Senator Dick Durbin [D-IL] introduced legislation to include military and veteran benefits in the 90-10 cap.
+In 2015, Durbin introduced legislation to include military and veteran benefits in the 90–10 cap.
 The bill remains stuck in the Senate Health, Education, Labor and Pension Committee.
 President Barack Obama expressed support for the bill shortly after its introduction.

-In 2015, Secretary Hillary Clinton expressed support for the inclusion of military and veteran education benefits in the 90% cap.
+In 2015, Secretary Hillary Clinton expressed support for including military and veteran education benefits in the 90% cap.

-Reduce the 90-10 Cap to 85-15
+Reducing the cap to 85–15

 Some lawmakers are also trying to lower the percentage of revenue a for-profit school can receive from federal funds from 90% to 85%.
-If military and veteran benefits were included in this lower cap, the Center for Investigative Reporting found that an additional 292 schools would fail this lower standard.
+If military and veteran benefits were included in this lower cap, the Center for Investigative Reporting found that an additional 292 schools would fail the standard.

-The change was included in the stalled Protecting Our Students and Taxpayers Act of 2015, introduced by Senators Dick Durbin, Jack Reed, Elizabeth Warren, and Richard Blumenthal.
-In his 2017 Budget proposal, President Obama requested that the cap be lowered from 90% to 85%.
+The change was included in the stalled Protecting Our Students and Taxpayers Act of 2015, introduced by Senators Durbin, Blumenthal, Jack Reed, and Elizabeth Warren.
+In his 2017 budget proposal, President Obama requested that the cap be lowered from 90% to 85%.